Exploring QCD matter in extreme conditions with Machine Learning

 \subsubsection{Thermodynamics and Phases}

-Thermodynamic states of matter, especially the accompanying phase transition, is one very important and extensively observed phenomenon in various many-body physics systems.
-From whatever theoretical (i.e., analytical or numerical) or experimental point of view, the exploration of phase diagrams forms a long-standing physics focus.
-Usually estimators for physical quantities calculated on numerically generated samples (e.g., from MCMC) are constructed with close relation to phase related indicator such as order parameter.
-It is however not always easy to identify some physically important states with such estimators, like for topological phase.
-In this context, the data-driven machine learning well suits the scope of phase identification due to its relevant strengths in recognizing hidden patterns and correlations from complex data, and both supervised and unsupervised learning techniques have been explored for such a task~\cite{Dawid:2022fga}.
+The study of thermodynamic states of matter, particularly the associated phase transitions, constitutes a critical and extensively researched phenomenon in various many-body physics systems.
+Viewed from both theoretical (analytical or numerical) and experimental perspectives, the exploration of phase diagrams has long been a focal point in physics.
+Typically, estimators for physical quantities calculated on numerically sampled configurations (e.g., from MCMC) are constructed with close relation to phase indicative parameters such as order parameters.
+However, identifying certain physically important states, like topological phases, using these estimators is not always straightforward.
+In this context, data-driven machine learning is exceptionally well-suited for phase identification, which is largely due to its relevant strengths in discerning hidden patterns and correlations from complex datasets.
+Both supervised and unsupervised learning techniques have been explored for this specific task~\cite{Dawid:2022fga}.

-\emph{\textbf{Supervised Phase Classification}} --- The very beginning of introducing deep learning methods into thermodynamics/phase identification in general many-body systems can be dated back to Ref~\cite{2017NatPh..13..431C}, where it was firmly demonstrated on simple Ising systems that deep neural networks can be trained to recognize phases and phase transitions solely from the raw configurations sampled from Monte Carlo simulations\footnote{This strategy is dubbed as ``supervised'' because labeled phases from domain/prior knowledge is relied on.}.
-This indicates the feasibility of using ML algorithms to identify order parameters of the many-body system per supervised training.
-A lot of further explorations along this strategy follows up, including also quantum phases identification for fermionic system~\cite{2017NatSR...7.8823B}.
-See Fig.~\ref{fig:cnn_phase} for a general schematic view of such supervised phase classification network.
+\emph{\textbf{Supervised Phase Classification}} --- The initial incorporation of deep learning into thermodynamics and phase identification within general many-body systems can be traced back to Ref~\cite{2017NatPh..13..431C}.
+In this foundational work, it was convincingly demonstrated, using simple Ising systems, that deep neural networks could be trained to recognize phases and phase transitions solely based on raw configurations sampled from Monte Carlo simulations\footnote{This strategy is dubbed as ``supervised'' since it relies on labeled configurations from domain or prior knowledge}.
+This pivotal work attests to the potential for leveraging machine learning algorithms to identify order parameters of the many-body system through supervised training.
+Subsequent research has expanded upon this strategy, including applications in the identification of quantum phases in fermionic system~\cite{2017NatSR...7.8823B}.
+See Fig.~\ref{fig:cnn_phase} for a general schematic view of such a supervised phase classification network.